-The site subsurface conditions were explored with eight (8) soil test borings.
-Five (5) of these borings were drilled within the proposed building area and three (3) borings were drilled within parking and drive areas.
-Building boring depths ranged from 131⁄2 feet to 20 feet and pavement borings were drilled to depths of 10 feet.
+The site subsurface conditions were explored with seven (7) soil test borings.
+Four (4) of these borings were drilled within the proposed building area and three (3) borings were drilled within parking and drive areas.
+Building borings depths ranged from 15 feet (auger refusal) to 20 feet and pavement borings were drilled to a depth of 10 feet.

 The boring locations and depths were suggested by PSI and reviewed with the client prior to drilling.
-PSI personnel staked the borings in the field by measuring distances from available surface features.
-PSI also recorded the boring locations with a hand-held GPS unit and these coordinates can be found on the individual boring logs attached in the appendix of this report.
+PSI personnel staked the borings in the field with a hand-held GPS unit and these coordinates can be found on the individual boring logs attached in the appendix of this report.